harshit-singhania/fastapi-social-media-api/notes.md

 #### PRIMARY KEY
 1. used to uniquely identify each row in the table
 2. each table can only have one column as the primary key

+## ORM FOR DATABASES

+1. ORM stands for object relational mapper
+2. perform database operations using code that maps to SQL
+3. no need to use raw SQL
+4. SQL can be abstracted away now
+5. SQLAlchemy is being used